 The local inline leagues go from the very young Peewees through Junior, Rookie, and finally Elite (the top tier of the Youth leagues) and the Senior League.
-All disciplines are mixed sex, and ages vary with ability, skill and physical capability being more important than age in the youth leagues.
+All disciplines are mixed sex, and vary in age to some extent based on ability, skill and physical capability being more important than just age in the youth leagues.
 Full protective equipment is required for all players which is the same as ice hockey equipment.

-For more details please have a look at our rules and regulations.
+For more details please have a look at our FIHA Rules and Regulations.

 Dek Hockey a version of hockey played in a gymnasium with trainers rather than skates.
 It is also a 3 on 3 type format, with players use ice hockey sticks and wear a varying range of ice and street hockey protective equipment.
 Teams are mixed sex and ages range from 14 years upwards.
 For anyone under-18 helmets are a requirement to play along with other protective equipment (full kit for under 16’s).
 Adult players are also advised to wear protective equipment.